All events on Town Square except where noted. Schedule subject to change.

 traveling conservation exhibit with some of the largest bull elk in the

-Corner - including educational tables and games.
-Sponsored by Wyoming Game & Fish, Jackson Hole Weed Management, the National Elk Refuge, and the Jackson Hole Historical Society
+Corner - Enjoy educational tables and games.
+Sponsored by Wyoming Game & Fish, Jackson Hole Weed Management, the National Elk Refuge, and the Jackson Hole Historical Society and Museum.

 and ball caps.
 The Grand Teton Association sponsors the Elk Fest gifts

 booth.
 All proceeds will benefit the National Elk Refuge.

 9am-1pm: Jackson Hole Historical Society and Museum booth open.